bharagvrathod/fmeg-test/README.md

 ### Test the model

 * Please refer to demo.sh and modify the related paths.
+* Please refer to second_order_demo.sh and modify the related paths.
 * The pretrained weights can be found in the above mentioned links.

 ## Citation